Pedestrian Accident Lawyers in Seattle

 - $162,500 recovery for pedestrian crosswalk accident in Kent.

 Pedestrians have rights.
-Vehicles are required to come to a full stop when a pedestrian is crossing the street at a crosswalk or controlled intersection.
-Distracted, drunk, speeding or inattentive drivers may fail to observe that a person is crossing the street, or be unable to stop due to excessive speed.
+Vehicles are required to come to a full stop when a pedestrian is crossing the street, at a crosswalk, or controlled intersection.
+Distracted, drunk, speeding, or inattentive drivers may fail to observe someone or be unable to stop due to excessive speed.
 In Washington, several laws may come into play in determining who was at fault in a pedestrian accident, including:

 - Right-of-way at intersections (46.61.235): Vehicles must stop at intersections for pedestrians crossing the road in a marked crosswalk or at an unmarked intersection.

 - Obeying traffic signals (46.61.050): Pedestrians must obey traffic signal devices and walk only when it is safe to do so.